 Join me as we discuss the trope of using Black as an adjective for superheores and villains.

 We are here to entertain and kick off conversations.
+For more, find out why Black Superheroes have electricity powers or why many Black characters have metal limbs.
 We can’t do that without you.
 Tell a friend.
 Tell five friends.
 Maybe 6?
 I don’t want to limit you.
 Tell as many friends as you like.
 Rate and subscribe on iTunes.
 We are on Spotify.
 Follow us on Twitter and Instagram , and reach out if you want us to cover anything.